armoar334/flmgr.sh/README.md

 >Down  / j : Scroll down
 >Right / l : Open file / folder
 >Left  / h : Go up a directory
 >C/c  : Run a custom command on a file
 >PgDn : Scroll up a page
 >PgUp : Scroll down a page
+>Home : Go to first file in folder
+>End : Go to last file in folder